 What we've achieved

 We are the only charitable organisation in Australia exclusively dedicated to pancreatic cancer.
-Assuming a leadership role, we have been raising the profile of the disease in Australia and working collaboratively with leading local and international institutions and advocacy organisations to fast track progress.
+Assuming a leadership role, we are raising the profile of the disease in Australia and working collaboratively with leading local and international institutions and advocacy organisations to fast track progress.

-- Invested in a National Patient Support Hub to connect patients and carers to credible information, support, available trials, and pancreatic cancer experts across the country.
+Through our national Patient and Carer Hub we are connecting patients and carers to credible information, support, available trials, and pancreatic cancer experts across the country.

 Advocacy and Awareness

-- Launched a national awareness campaign with the Cancer of our Generation report, educating the Australian public on pancreatic cancer statistics, reaching almost 1 million Australians with key information and securing over 3500 petition signings.
+We launched a national advocacy campaign with the Cancer of our Generation report, educating the Australian public on pancreatic cancer statistics, reaching almost 1 million Australians with key information and securing over 3500 petition signings.